 Our ability to compete effectively depends upon our proprietary systems and technology.
 We rely on patent, trade secret, trademark and copyright law, confidentiality agreements and technical measures to protect our proprietary rights.
 We enter into confidentiality agreements with our employees, consultants, independent contractors, advisors, client vendors and publishers.
 These agreements may not effectively prevent unauthorized disclosure of confidential information or unauthorized parties from copying aspects of our services or obtaining and using our proprietary information.
 For example, past or current employees, contractors or agents may reveal confidential or proprietary information.
-Further, these agreements may not provide an adequate remedy in the event of unauthorized disclosures or uses, and we cannot assure you that our rights under such agreements will be enforceable.
+Further, these agreements will be enforceable.
 Effective patent, trade secret, copyright and trademark protection may not be available in all countries where we currently operate or in which we may operate in the future.
 Some of our systems and technologies are not covered by any copyright, patent or patent application.
 We cannot guarantee that: (i) our intellectual property rights will provide competitive advantages to us; (ii) our ability to assert our intellectual property rights against potential competitors or to settle current or future disputes will be effective; (iii) our intellectual property rights will be enforced in jurisdictions where competition may be intense or where legal protection may be weak; (iv) any of the patent, trademark, copyright, trade secret or other intellectual property rights that we presently employ in our business will not lapse or be invalidated, circumvented, challenged, or abandoned; (v) competitors will not design around our protected systems and technology; or (vi) that we will not lose the ability to assert our intellectual property rights against others.

 We have from time to time become aware of third-parties who we believe may have infringed our intellectual property rights.
 Such infringement or infringement of which we are not yet aware could reduce our competitive advantages and cause us to lose clients, third-party publishers or could otherwise harm our business.
 Policing unauthorized use of our proprietary rights can be difficult and costly.
-Litigation, while it may be necessary to enforce or protect our intellectual property rights, could result in substantial costs and diversion of resources and management attention and could adversely affect our business, even if we are successful on the merits.
+Litigation, while it may be necessary to enforce or protect our intellectual property rights, could result in substantial costs and diversion of resources and management attention and could adversely affect our business, even if we are successful defending such litigation on the merits.
 In addition, others may independently discover trade secrets and proprietary information, and in such cases we could not assert any trade secret rights against such parties.